Bonifatius94/carla/Scoomatic/scoomatic.md

 # How to use the Scoomatic

 Build carla **0.9.13** on linux according to their documentation online.
 Including `make PythonAPI` and `make launch` to make sure everything works before you change anything.

-After `./Update.sh` to download the assets, carla will remove the pulled scoomatic files.
-Downloading the assets is not accumulative, but instead the whole content folder will be replaced.
-Therefore, you have to revert the changes after downloading the assets.
-Due to the complex ignore structure, the scoomatic is now included in the logic repository of carla.
+`TODO: replace this with instructions to execute the Docker-Compose build`

+The `./Update.sh` of this fork is configured to move the existing contents to an intermediate directory, then pull all official contents via network and extract the Scoomatic-specific contents from [Carla.tar.gz](./Carla.tar.gz) with overwrite.
+So, if you've made any changes to Scoomatic assets your changes are not lost, but you'll need to copy them from the intermediate folder back into the `Unreal/CarlaUE4/Content/Carla` folder.
+Also, if you want to persist your asset changes, just zip your Scoomatic files and commit your version of `Carla.tar.gz` via Git.

 Ask @ll7 for the following files if you want a vehicle on your own: